-16.1 Absences on paid Sick Leave (full or half pay) are fully reckonable for all purposes including seniority and superannuation.
+16.1 Absences on paid Sick Leave (full or half pay) are fully reckonable for all purposes including seniority, determination of panel rights (in accordance with relevant Department publications) and superannuation.
 Absences on TRR are not reckonable for superannuation and increment purposes.

-17. Replacement Teacher
+17. Replacement SNA

-17.1 The appointment of a replacement teacher is subject to the terms outlined in the relevant Department publications.
-The appointment of a substitute teacher must be recorded by the employer via the OLCS/relevant ETB system.
+17.1 The appointment of a replacement SNA is subject to the terms outlined in the relevant Department publications.
+The appointment of a substitute SNA must be recorded by the employer via the OLCS/relevant ETB system.